Automattic/wordpress-activitypub/readme.txt

 In that case you don't need the redirect, because the index.php will take care of that.

-= Where can I manage my followers? =
+= Where can you manage your followers? =

 If you have activated the blog user, you will find the list of his followers in the settings under `/wp-admin/options-general.php?page=activitypub&tab=followers`.